Axway/amplify-central/content/en/docs/manage_service_registry/service_management.md

 View the following information for all services:

-* Environment, Owner, Tags, and the Create / Updated date by User.
+* Environment, Owner, Tags, and the Create / Updated date by User

 You can also filter the services by the Environment and Team Ownership using the **Filter By** controls.
 Search by the Service Name with the search bar.